Skip to Main Content

 Academic Journals

-• A scholarly periodical aimed at specialists, academics, and researchers.
+• Scholarly periodicals are aimed at specialists, academics, and researchers.

-• Articles are generally written by experts in the subject using more technical language.
+• Articles are generally written by experts in the subject and use more technical language.

-• They contain original research, conclusions based on data, footnotes or endnotes, and more often than not include an abstract and bibliography.
+• They contain original research, conclusions based on data, footnotes or endnotes, and usually include an abstract and bibliography.

 • Most, but not all, academic journals are peer-reviewed or refereed.
 Academic journals in law are a major exception: they do not have a peer review process.